mars0i/masonclj/doc/masonclj/params.md

                    "How large to display the env in gui by default."
                    :parse-fn (fn* [p1__1557#] (Double. p1__1557#))]
                   ["-g" "--use-gui"
-                   "If -g, use GUI; otherwise use GUI if and only if +g or there are no commandline options."
+		   "If -g, use GUI; otherwise GUI if +g or no options."
                    :parse-fn (fn* [p1__1558#] (Boolean. p1__1558#))]]
      usage-fmt__971__auto__ ; the second let binding
        (clojure.core/fn